scalan/special/docs/perf-style-guide.md

 which, at the same time, have comparable abstraction level and code clarity.

 This document is a collection of such alternatives.
-The recommendations can be used similar to a classical Style Guide, these recipes are recommendations only, there are always exceptions.
+The recommendations can be used in addition to the classical Style Guide [1], these recipes are recommendations only, there are always exceptions.

 This guide can be used by code writers and reviewers to reason about code quality from performance point of view.